totten/pogo/README.md

 ## Example

 Let's pick some small task that requires a few libraries -- suppose we want to read a YAML file and pretty-print the content as a PDF file.
-Call this script `yaml2pdf.php`:
+Create the standalone script `yaml2pdf.php`:

 ```php
 <?php